Creamy Broccoli Slaw

 • Broccoli stems: The end of the stem (about half an inch from the bottom) is probably too woody.
 Cut that off and discard.
 However, the rest of the stem is perfectly edible and delicious.
 To prepare it, you can run a vegetable peeler up and down the stem to remove the outer, sometimes tough, layer.
 Then, slice the stem into small matchsticks.

-• Toasted sesame oil is completely optional, but it is an ingredient that Adam has started to add to dressings.
-Every time he does, I’m left asking him what he did differently because the dressing just tastes so good!
-You don’t need a lot at all (it’s a strong flavor), but if you are willing, give it a try.
+• Toasted sesame oil: Optional, but Adam has started adding it to dressings.
+I ask him what he does differently every time he does it because the dressing tastes so good!
+You don’t need a lot (it’s a strong flavor), but if you are willing, try it.

-• Vegetarian/Vegan adaptations: I’ve made this with a vegan mayonnaise with great success.
-You can also try tossing the slaw ingredients with this tahini sauce.
+• Vegetarian & vegan adaptations: I’ve made this with a vegan mayonnaise with great success.
+You can also toss the slaw ingredients with this tahini sauce.

 Nutrition Per Serving Serving Size 1/2 cup / Calories 187 / Total Fat 14.7g / Saturated Fat 2.1g / Cholesterol 5.8mg / Sodium 136.2mg / Carbohydrate 12.7g / Dietary Fiber 2.3g / Total Sugars 7g / Protein 3.1g